pamd/git-test/js_debug.md

    and you will get back an object with all scope variables for your inspection.

-4. to get a snapshot of data from some REST API (this one searches for 'pa14' on the adage-server), you can do:
+4. To get a snapshot of data from some REST API (this one searches for 'pa14' on the adage-server), you can do:

    ```
    shell> curl "http://host/api/v0/search/?limit=0&q=pa14" | python -m json.tool > blah.out.json